 7. Green Tea

-Green tea is loaded with polyphenols that promote scalp health.
+Green tea is loaded with polyphenolsi XPlant micronutrients that cause the proliferation of specialized hair follicle cells to stimulate hair growth and prevent hair fall. that promote scalp health.
 It plays a significant role in controlling sebum secretion (5).

 Add green tea powder to boiling water and strain the water.
 Let it cool down completely and apply it to the scalp and hair.
 Leave it on for 30 to 40 minutes and rinse it off.
 You can do it once a week.

 Massaging argan oil into your scalp and hair can redistribute the sebum to your hair shafts and keep them moisturized (6).
 It may also regulate the secretion of sebum and stimulate blood circulation.
 However, there is limited data on how it benefits oily hair.

 Apply pure argan oil from the scalp to the hair tips and wrap a warm wet towel around your hair.
 Leave it for on 60 minutes and rinse with a mild cleanser.
 You can do this 1 to 2 times a week.